-PCMs focus on the operations of the electricity grid usually for a full year with an hourly or subhourly resolution; run a least-cost optimization with the available resources in the model to meet the load and reserve requirements in the most cost-effective way; and respect the inputs, including generation types, load, heat rates, fuel prices, and transmission connections, as well as constraints, such as maximum generation, minimum down time, ramping limits, and transmission line maximums, while running the cost optimization.
+PCMs focus on the operations of the electricity grid usually for a full year with an hourly or subhourly resolution and run a least-cost optimization with the available resources in the model to meet the load and reserve requirements in the most cost-effective way.
+PCM runs optimize resources using multiple inputs, including generation types, load, heat rates, fuel prices, and transmission connections, as well as constraints, such as maximum generation, minimum down time, ramping limits, and transmission line maximums, while running the cost optimization.
 Transmission constraints can be simplified by running PLEXOS regions nodally.